 To otherwise present a timely proposal or other business for consideration by our stockholders at the 2019 Annual Meeting of Stockholders, pursuant to our bylaws, a stockholder's written notice must be delivered to or mailed and received at our principal executive offices no earlier than the close of business on February 14, 2019 nor later than the close of business on March 16, 2019, as required under the applicable provisions of our Amended and Restated Bylaws (the "Bylaws").
-In addition, not less than sixty days prior to the date of the next meeting of stockholders called for the election of directors ("Election Meeting"), a stockholder who intends to make a nomination of a candidate for election as director of the Company at the Election Meeting shall, as required by our bylaws, deliver to our Secretary a notice setting forth (a) the name, age, business address and the residence address of each nominee proposed in such notice, (b) the principal occupation or employment of such nominee, (c) the number of shares of our capital stock which are beneficially owned by each such nominee, and (d) such other information concerning each such nominee as would be required, under the rules of the SEC, in a proxy statement soliciting proxies for the election of such notice shall include a signed consent of each such nominee to serve as a director of the corporation, if elected.
-This notice requirement does not apply to stockholder nominations of director candidates which must comply with the Nominating and Governance Committee Charter described elsewhere in this Proxy Statement.
+In addition, not less than sixty days prior to the date of the next meeting of stockholders called for the election of directors ("Election Meeting"), a stockholder who intends to make a nomination of a candidate for election as director of the Company at the Election Meeting shall, as required by our bylaws, deliver to our Secretary a notice setting forth (a) the name, age, business address and the residence address of each nominee proposed in such notice, (b) the principal occupation or employment of such nominee, (c) the number of shares of our capital stock which are beneficially owned by each such nominee, and (d) such other information concerning each such nominee as would be required, under the rules of the SEC, in a proxy statement soliciting proxies for the election of such nominees.
+Such notice shall include a signed consent of each such nominee to serve as a director of the corporation, if elected.
+This notice requirement does not apply to stockholder proposals properly submitted for inclusion in our proxy statements in accordance with the rules of the Securities and Exchange Commission and stockholder nominations of director candidates which must comply with the Nominating and Governance Committee Charter described elsewhere in this Proxy Statement.